 On this day in 1920, February 20th, the ‘Spanish’ influenza took the life of nine-year old Jacinta Marto, as she lay alone in a hospital bed.
 She had suffered for weeks, including a vain attempt to alleviate her symptoms by removing two of her ribs, without proper anesthetic.
 The same illness had claimed her ten-year old brother, Francisco, in April of the preceding year.
 Both had received numerous visitations from the Blessed Virgin, along with their cousin, Lucia dos Santos, who went on to become a discalced Carmelite, dying in February of 2005.

-All three of the children were irrevocably changed by what they had seen, including an image of hell, and the two siblings in particular devoted the rest of their brief lives to prayer and penance for sinners, kneeling for hours with their heads on the ground, the Rosary, and of course, the sacraments.
+All three of the children were irrevocably changed by what they had seen, including an image of hell, and the two siblings in particular devoted the rest of their brief lives to prayer and penance for sinners, kneeling for hours, often with their heads on the ground, regularly reciting the Rosary, and of course, devout participation in the sacraments, not least Holy Mass.
 Francisco was later to say of what he saw:

 We were burning in that light which is God and we were not consumed.
 What is God like?